kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-10-05

+@jhchabran and @sanderginn, GitHub outage affecting webhooks, leading to builds not triggering on Buildkite.
+Resolved by re-creating the webhook manually.
+Also added a new playbook entry https://github.com/sourcegraph/handbook/pull/5148

 ## 2022-09-26

 @jhchabran, I swapped the GitHub QA token to use the new one, that is using an account exclusively made for that.
 It failed again this morning, even if on sourcegraph-bot-2.
 If this fails again, we'll have to move to use tokens from an OAuth app instead.